By Kirk Sarff and Michael Sams

 - How to Market Annuities to Seniors

 Annuity Basics: What It Is and How to Set It Up

 For those of us who currently are or have been Medicare Supplement-only agents, it can be difficult to branch out and introduce new products to your clients.

 However, I strongly encourage you to at last look at annuities.
 They're not only a great solution for a huge number of seniors, but they can help you reach your production goals.

-For Michael Sams, annuities are second only to Medicare Supplements in his overall production.
-In 2018, Sams did $2,830,490 in annuity production alone.
+For Michael Sams, annuities are his most-sold product – even more than Medicare Supplements, which is a very close second.
+In 2019, Sams did $5,384,550 in annuity production alone.

 We weren't kidding when we meant this is a huge opportunity!